5 min read

 Featured Image

-Victorian architecture originates from a series of architectural revival styles in the middle to late 19th century coinciding with the reign of Queen Victoria (1837-1901).
-Its name comes from the French and British custom of naming architectural styles after the reigning monarch.
-Given the Victorian era extended some 64 years and coincided with the height of the British empire, significant developments in manufacturing and major changes to society, it is not surprising to find an eclectic mix of styles emanating from this period.
+Victorian windows and doors were made to suit a series of architectural styles in the middle to late 19th century coinciding with the reign of Queen Victoria (1837-1901).
+The Victorian era extended some 64 years and coincided with the height of the British empire, significant developments in manufacturing and major changes to society, so its not surprising to find an eclectic mix of Victorian window and door designs emanating from the period.

 Whilst elements of classic Georgian design were retained, the Victorians were inspired by Italian renaissance and Gothic revival, developed from an appreciation of the symmetry of Palladianism.
 New manufacturing techniques meanwhile allowed iron and glass materials to be incorporated in building construction for the first time.